Academic Catalog

 Description

-Second course in the DMS 70 series.
-Preceptorship in a medical setting allows the student to obtain the technical expertise with emphasis on mastery of knowledge, skills, and abilities required performing sonographic studies and procedures.
-The student is exposed to varied methodologies and practice philosophies in a variety of clinical settings.
-Major emphasis is on the knowledge and performance for abdominal, obstetrics, and gynecology examinations.
+Second course in the DMS 70 clinical rotation series.
+Includes technical expertise with emphasis on mastery of knowledge, skills, and abilities required to perform sonographic studies and procedures in a variety of clinical settings.
+Emphasis is placed on the knowledge and performance for abdominal, obstetrics, and gynecology examinations.
 Intended for students in the Diagnostic Medical Sonography Program; enrollment is limited to students accepted in the program.

 Course Objectives